UAE to showcase defense capabilities and strengthen strategic relations at IDEF in Turkey

 PHOTO

-Abu Dhabi - Under the auspices of the Presidency of the Republic of Turkey, Emirates Defense Companies Council (EDCC), the primary support for the UAE defense industry, will organize the UAE Pavilion in the 16th edition of the International Defense Industry Fair (IDEF 23), which will take place in Istanbul between 25 and 28 July 2023.
+Under the auspices of the Presidency of the Republic of Turkiye, Emirates Defense Companies Council (EDCC), the primary support for the UAE defense industry, will organize the UAE Pavilion in the 16th edition of the International Defense Industry Fair (IDEF 23), which will take place in Istanbul between 25th and 28th July 2023.

-A high level delegation representing the UAE defense industry, headed by H.E.
-Tareq Abdulraheem Al Hosani, Secretary General of Tawazun Council, will also attend the event.
+A high-level delegation representing the UAE defense industry, headed by Tareq Abdulraheem Al Hosani, Secretary General of Tawazun Council, will also attend the event.

 The IDEF is currently ranked as the fourth largest defense industry fair in the world in terms of the number of exhibitors.